conversation/gitbook-to-md/README.md

 # we use the Markdown `title` section to add the download url as well as local image path & retain the caption
 ![this is a caption](files/-MGNEGkbb3zWb-CgpWVS.my-image.png "https://files.gitbook.com/v0/b/gitbook-legacy-files/o/assets%2F-M9QNJLU2f5V-QClWeyJ%2F-MGNDIT-xVrbs3pSkW6r%2F-MGNEGkbb3zWb-CgpWVS%2Fmy-image.png?alt=media&token=7879f2b5-9174-4847-a129-11e88ff2dc25")
 ```

+### Automatically embed images

+If running the parse-pages script with the environment variable `DOWNLOAD_IMAGES` set to `true`, the images will be downloaded and automatically embedded as `base64` strings.
+These will render and can be converted to HTML or other formats using `pandoc`.

 ### Download Script